conda-forge/conda-forge.github.io/docs/tutorials/first-recipe.md

 This section defines helper variables that can be used elsewhere in the recipe.
-Here two variables are declared: `version` that references the current package version, and `python_min` that specifies the minimal Python version required by it.
+Here two variables are declared: `version` that references the current package version, and `python_min` that specifies the minimal Python version required by it, per [CFEP 25](https://github.com/conda-forge/cfep/blob/main/cfep-25.md).
 By defining them here, we can easily update the values in the future without having to modify multiple sites where they are used.

 ```yaml